brettchalupa/brettchalupa.github.io/_posts/2016-12-22-the-first-day-retrospective.md

 layout: post
 ---

 Last week I released [_The First Day_](/the-first-day), my first piece of fiction that I have shared publicly.
 It is also my first work of interactive fiction (a.k.a. choose your own adventure story).
-Both had me feeling excited and nervous, but now I feel proud and excited to finish my next project.
+Both had me feeling excited and nervous.
+Since releasing it, I feel proud about _The First Day_ and happy with how it turned out.

 _The First Day_ got its start after [I finished NaNoWriMo 2016](/nanowrimo-2016-reflections).
 My first post-NaNoWriMo project was a short film script titled _Driftwood_.
 It was a nice change of pace from writing a novel, and I enjoyed learning about how film scripts are structured.
 I fully intend to produce the short film in 2017.
 Once I finished the first draft of _Driftwood_, I started writing _The First Day_.